Azure/PSRule.Rules.Azure/docs/en/rules/Azure.SQLMI.AAD.md

 online version: https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.SQLMI.AAD/
 ---

-# Use AAD authentication with SQL Managed Instances
+# Use AAD authentication with SQL Managed Instance

 ## SYNOPSIS

-Use Azure Active Directory (AAD) authentication with Azure SQL Managed Instances.
+Use Azure Active Directory (AAD) authentication with Azure SQL Managed Instance.

 ## DESCRIPTION

-Azure SQL Managed Instance offer two authentication models, Azure Active Directory (AAD) and SQL logins.
+Azure SQL Managed Instance supports authentication with SQL logins and Azure AD authentication.

-AAD authentication supports centialized identity management in addition to modern password protections.
-Some of the benefits of AAD authentication over SQL authentication including:
+By default, authentication with SQL logins is enabled.
+SQL logins are unable to provide sufficient protection for identities.
+Azure AD authentication provides strong protection controls including conditional access, identity governance, and privileged identity management.

 - Support for Azure Multi-Factor Authentication (MFA).
 - Conditional-based access with Conditional Access.

-Using AAD authentication requires an Active Directory administrator provisioned, if a instance does not have an Azure Active Directory administrator, then Azure Active Directory logins and users receive a `Cannot connect` to instance error.
+Using Azure AD authentication requires an Azure AD administrator provisioned, if a instance does not have an Azure AD administrator, then Azure AD logins and users receive a `Cannot connect` to instance error.

-It is also possible to disable SQL authentication entirely by enabling Azure AD-only authentication.
+Once you decide to use Azure AD authentication, you can disable authentication with SQL logins.

 ## RECOMMENDATION

-Consider using Azure Active Directory (AAD) authentication with SQL Managed Instances.
+Consider using Azure Active Directory (AAD) authentication with SQL Managed Instance.
 Additionally, consider disabling SQL authentication.

 ## EXAMPLES

-An Active Directory administrator can be provisioned in two different ways.
+An Azure AD administrator can be provisioned in two different ways.

 ### Configure with Azure template